 - a.
-For new construction, the General Contractor shall arrange for temporary service, pay for all expenses therewith and bring services to building and run extensions to locations necessary for operations. - b.
+The General Contractor shall use existing or arrange for temporary service, pay for all expenses therewith and run extensions to locations necessary for operations. - b.
 Permit other Subcontractors to use same.
 Other Subcontractors requiring additional extensions, make and remove same at their expense.
 General Contractor shall pay for all electricity consumed.